F3-Nation/f3-nation-slack-bot/README.md

 1. **VSCode:** [Download Visual Studio Code - Mac, Linux, Windows](https://code.visualstudio.com/download)
 2. **Unix environment:** if on Windows 10+, you can enable “Windows Subsystem for Linux” (WSL), that will allow you to run a version of linux directly on top of / inside of Windows.
 VSCode makes it very easy to “remote” into WSL: [Install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (I use Ubuntu FWIW).
 3. **Python 3.12:** you may already have this, but if not I recommend pyenv to manage python installations: [pyenv/pyenv: Simple Python version management](https://github.com/pyenv/pyenv?tab=readme-ov-file#installation).
 Specifically, F3 Nation currently uses **Python 3.12**
 4. **Postgresql:** this app uses postgresql 16 on the backend, so you will need to set up a local instance for testing.
-Instructions TBD
 5. **Ngrok:** you will use this to forward network traffic to your locally running development app: [Download (ngrok.com)](https://ngrok.com/download).
 You will need to create a free account and install your authtoken: [Your Authtoken - ngrok](https://dashboard.ngrok.com/get-started/your-authtoken)
 6. **Poetry:** I use Poetry for of my apps’ dependency / environment management: [Introduction | Documentation | Poetry - Python dependency management and packaging made easy (python-poetry.org)](https://python-poetry.org/docs/)
 7. **Git:** Git should be installed in most unix environments, here’s unix: [Git (git-scm.com)](https://git-scm.com/download/linux)